Seeing Stars: Where the Stars are Immortalized

 But that's exactly what you'll find at Venice High School.

 Right in front of the high school, in the middle of a small rose garden, is a larger-than-life-size statue of actress Myrna Loy.
-And it was made years before Myrna appeared in a single movie.
+And the orginal version of the statue was made years before Myrna appeared in a single movie.

 If the school looks familiar to you, it might be because you saw it featured as "Rydell High School" in the 1978 hit movie musical "Grease" (starring John Travolta & Olivia Newton-John) .

 But the school's Hollywood history goes back a lot further than 1978.
-Myrna Loy was a student here before she broke into showbiz, and she posed for the statue that now stands out front.
+Myrna Loy was a student here before she broke into showbiz, and she posed for the statue that stood out front.

-Actually, it isn't a particularly good likeness of Miss Loy.
+Actually, it wasn't a particularly good likeness of Miss Loy.
 Standing atop a stone pedestal, back arched, the short-haired figure is semi-nude (wearing only a thin gown which leaves little to the imagination), with one arm raised in a dramatic pose.
-The statue is located between two other white statues - one male, one female, both crouching.
+The statue is located between two other white statues - one male, one female, both crouching, in a work known as Inspiration.

 Those of us born too late to have seen most of her films (except on the "Late Show") may have forgotten just how big a star Myrna Loy really was, or what a rich film legacy she left.